Stock Technical indicators: Brookfield Property Partners L.P. (BPY)

 Brookfield Property Partners L.P.
-(BPY) disclosed a change of -0.33% and its listed share value at $18.03 in the recent trade transaction.
+(BPY) observed an average volume with 931.95K shares and exchanged 625951 shares on hands in most recent trading session.
+The stock acknowledged active focus on shares on Tuesday.
+BPY disclosed a change of 0.27% and its listed share value at $18.28 on 31/12/2019.
 This company belong to Bermuda Country and part of Financial sector.
-BPY exchanged 920835 shares on hands in most recent trading session and observed an average volume with 916.95K shares.
-The stock acknowledged active focus on Tuesday trading session.
-It has a market capitalization of $8.06B.
+It has a market capitalization of $8.17B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+BPY revealed weekly performance of 1.05% and shown yearly performance of 13.40%.
+The stock moved to -3.94% in last six months and it maintained for the month at -4.09%.
+The stock noted year to date performance at 13.40% and changed about -6.11% over the last three months.
+The stock’s price situated at -13.85% from 52 week high and stock price seen at 15.92% when looking at 52 week low price.

 TECHNICAL INTERPRETATION:

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downside from its 20 days moving average with -3.43% and trading from 50 days moving average with -4.88%.
-The stock price is performing along declining drift from its 200 days moving average with -7.42%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downside from its 20 days moving average with -0.93% and trading from 50 days moving average with -3.16%.
+The stock price is performing along down drift from its 200 days moving average with -5.97%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 VOLATILITY ANALYSIS: